rabbiveesh/perl-safe-operators/README.md

   - where else can this be used effectively

 I would like to lay out my thoughts on this matter here.

+## Semantics on undefined

+There are a few different ways this could work.
+Let's lay out a couple of different situations and evaluate.

+### In an assignment

+Presumably, if you are doing an assignment, you expect `undef` to be returned

+    my $data = $request->to_json?->{data};

+### In a conditional

+If it's in a conditional, it should probably immediately evaluate false.
+Although that would depend on what you expect...
+What about the following?

+    if ($cache->value?->is_expired) { ... }